null

 What do brands need to do?

-If your brand may be affected, collect and maintain accurate Scope 1, Scope 2, and other emission data.
+If your brand may be affected, collect and maintain accurate Scope 1, Scope 2, and other emission data and review the adopted guidelines.

 Learn more

-Proposed in March 2023, this potential rule from the US Securities and Exchange Commission (SEC) would require public companies in the United States to include climate-related disclosures in their statements and reports.
+Proposed in March 2023 and adopted in 2024, the US Securities and Exchange Commission (SEC) rule requires public companies in the United States to include climate-related disclosures in their statements and reports.
 This includes carbon emissions and other GHG emissions.

-This proposal aims to provide investors and decision-makers with more transparent, comparable information about the climate risks and sustainability progress of companies.
+This rule aims to provide investors and decision-makers with more transparent, consistent, and comparable information about companies' climate risks and sustainability progress.
+The rule also requires climate-risk disclosure be included in companies’ SEC filings.

-Under the current proposal, only large public companies would be subject to the new requirements.
+Under the current guidelines, only large public companies that are registered with the SEC are subject to the new requirements:

 Extended Producer Responsibility: Maine, Oregon, Colorado, California, and Beyond